p4-k4/flutter_pkg-repo_notifier/README.md

 A Flutter package providing a simple and efficient way to manage repository state with built-in CRUD operations and state management.

+## Beta Release Notice

+This package is currently in beta and requires Dart SDK version 3.6.0-334.4.beta or higher.
+Please ensure your project meets these requirements before using this package.

 ## Features

 - Built-in state management for repository operations